 New students are given more than a semester to acclimate to the university as long as they are earning credit toward their degrees.
 Students completing their first semester at SUNY Oneonta will be placed on probation and expected to utilize our academic success program if they receive a GPA of .01 to 1.99.
 Students may be dismissed for failure to maintain academic progress even if they achieve the above cumulative grade point averages or a cumulative average of 2.00 if review of their performance indicates it is insufficient for retention.
 Students need not be on probation before being dismissed.

 This policy applies to all undergraduate and graduate students, and all courses independent of modality (classroom-based, blended, online) or schedule type (lecture, lab, independent study, etc.).

-Students dismissed for academic deficiencies may submit a written appeal.
+Students dismissed for insufficient academic progress may submit a written appeal.
 This appeal must be submitted to the chair of the Student Progress and Status Committee who issued the dismissal letter and should contain a report of clearly documented extenuating circumstances contributing to poor academic performance.
-An academic dean will present the appeal to the Committee on Student Progress and Status.
-Students dismissed for academic deficiencies will not be considered for readmission before the passage of at least one calendar year following dismissal and completion of at least 12 semester hours of academic coursework at another college with a grade point average of at least 2.50.